 Table 7 and Table 8 present the trade union data on their domains and membership strength.
 The tables list all trade unions which meet at least one of the two criteria for classification of a sector-related social partner organisation, as defined earlier.
 However, in this context, in is important to note that not all of the organisations listed are legally recognised as a trade union according to national law.
 Given the complex and very diverse organisational structures of the world of sport at national level, not all of the national affiliates to the relevant sector-related European-level representatives of labour can be identified as genuine trade union organisations.
 Rather, some of these affiliates are hybrid organisations representing the interests of both employees and employers and often operating as guardians of sporting rules rather than industrial relations actors.
-Such organisations affiliated to at least one of the relevant sector-related European labour organisations, which are either genuine trade unions according to national law or associations representing the (labour) interests exclusively of workers within the sector.
+Such organisations are not considered in this report.
+Hence, this study includes all those sector-related labour organisations affiliated to at least one of the relevant sector-related European labour organisations, which are either genuine trade unions according to national law or associations representing the (labour) interests exclusively of workers within the sector.
 For reasons of brevity, however, here they will all be denoted as 'trade unions'.